Privacy Policy

 We may disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.

-Data security
+Data security and data minimization

 Where we have given you (or where you have chosen) a password that enables you to access certain parts of our Services, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.